 The orcs all stood back in a hurry, trying not to get swept away by the wind itself.
 Some of them ran and hid behind their tents.
-The tent flipped over, the Orcs fell backwards, and even their lizard like horses, that they had near them tied together, started to hiss out loudly as they were roughly pushed back from the turmoil from the wind.
+The tent flipped over, the Orcs fell backward, and even their lizard-like horses that they had near them tied together started to hiss out loudly as they were roughly pushed back from the turmoil from the wind.

 “Is the dragon leaving?!”
-Quite a few started to yelled, some quite bewildered at the sheer size of my wingspan.
+Quite a few started to yell, some quite bewildered at the sheer size of my wingspan.

 “Get down!”
-Other screamed,trying not to get blown away.
+Others screamed, trying not to get blown away.
 “You’re going to be blown away!”

 “Quickly!
 Get the Fire Lizards from fleeing!”